 The Authority operates on a fiscal year from July 1 through June 30.
 The budget process begins in November, with senior management updating, reviewing, and formulating the Authority's long-term goals and strategies.
 At the same time, division managers and staff develop programs, plans, and objectives for the following fiscal year.
-In January, the Revenue Management staff review the first six months of the thencurrent fiscal year and departments submit budget requests that reflect operating needs and programs to achieve the Authority's goals and objectives.
+In January, the Finance and Asset Management staff review the first six months of the then-current fiscal year and departments submit budget requests that reflect operating needs and programs to achieve the Authority's goals and objectives.
 Personnel, contractual services, utilities, maintenance, supplies and materials, business development, employee support, fixed assets (property, plant, and equipment), and capital projects are proposed and reviewed.
-The Revenue Management department, Talent, Culture & Capability department, Purchasing department, and ADC analyze the requests and determine the cost impact, where appropriate.
+The Finance and Asset Management department, Talent, Culture & Capability department, Purchasing department, and Facilities Development Department analyze the requests and determine the cost impact, where appropriate.
 Meetings are held with each division to review the budget requests.
-To ensure that the budget is adequately funded and to maintain the Authority's strong financial condition, the Revenue Management department prepares a revenue budget that incorporates budget expenditure requests into the rate-setting formula to determine projected rates, fees, and charges to the airlines and other tenants.
-Budget workshops are held with the Authority Board to review the budget and receive further direction.
-The Authority Board adopts the budget as a whole.
-It may be amended as required, pending Authority Board approval, at any time during the year.
+To ensure that the budget is adequately funded and to maintain the Authority's strong financial condition, the Finance and Asset Management department prepares a revenue budget that incorporates budget expenditure requests into the rate-setting formula to determine projected rates, fees, and charges to the airlines and other tenants, Budget workshops are held with the Board to review the budget and receive further direction.
+The Board adopts the budget as a whole.
+It may be amended as required, pending Board approval, at any time during the year.

 The Authority has four sources of revenue: (1) airline revenue; (2) non-airline revenue; (3) non-operating revenue; and (4) investment earnings.
 Airline revenue is primarily from landing fees, terminal rents, and security related fees.
 Non-airline revenue is composed of public parking fees, terminal and other concessions, rental car fees, and ground rents.
-Non-operating revenue is primarily passenger facility charges, FAA Airport Improvement Program grants, airport revenue bonds, and short-term borrowing using commercial paper.
+Non-operating revenue is primarily passenger facility charges (PFCs), Federal Aviation Administration (FAA) Airport Improvement Program (AIP) grants, airport revenue bonds, and short-term borrowing using commercial paper.

 The divisional and departmental budgets, addressing the Authority's overall goals, objectives, and mandated obligations, contribute to an expense budget.
 The expense budget is composed of costs for salaries, wages, benefits, operating equipment and systems, safety and security, maintenance, utilities, contractual services, business development (including advertising and promotional activities), various property lease payments, debt service, and capital improvements.
 The Capital Improvement Program is a rolling three- to five-year program that provides for critical improvements and asset preservation.
 The program includes projects that address federal security requirements, airfield safety and capacity, terminal building improvements, electrical upgrades, and environmental pollution prevention/remediation needs.
-Funding sources for the projects include FAA Airport Improvement Program grants, passenger facility charges, airport operating revenues, airport revenue bonds, and short-term borrowing using commercial paper.
+Funding sources for the projects include FAA AIP grants, PFCs, airport operating revenues, airport revenue bonds, and short-term borrowing using commercial paper.